Popular ‘anti-aging’ supplement may lead to brain cancer, study says

 According to the University of Missouri’s announcement on the study’s results, “NR could not only increase someone’s risk of developing triple-negative breast cancer, but also could cause the cancer to metastasize or spread to the brain.”

-Metastasis is when cancer cells spread through the body, causing multiple tumorous growths beyond an initial location.

-Elena Goun, an associate professor of chemistry at MU and one of the study authors, said when cancer reaches the brain, the results are deadly because there aren’t any viable treatments available.
+Elena Goun, an associate professor of chemistry at MU and one of the study’s authors, said when cancer reaches the brain, the results are deadly because there aren’t any viable treatments available.

 “Some people take them [vitamins and supplements] because they automatically assume that vitamins and supplements only have positive health benefits, but very little is known about how they actually work,” Goun said.
 “Because of this lack of knowledge, we were inspired to study the basic questions surrounding how vitamins and supplements work in the body.”

-The higher risk of metastatic brain cancer was revealed by Goun’s work investigating NR’s impact on cancer’s spread, due to an increased metabolism.
-Using bioluminescent-based probes, Goun and her study author colleagues were able to see how NR affected cancer growth.
+The higher risk of metastatic brain cancer was revealed by Goun’s work investigating NR’s impact on cancer’s spread.
+Using bioluminescent-based probes, Goun and the study’s other authors were able to see how NR affected cancer growth.

-Using the bioluminescent technology, the researchers were able to examine the presence of NR with light, noting that “the brighter the light is, the more NR is present.”
+Using the bioluminescent technology, the researchers were able to examine the presence of NR with light, noting that “the brighter the light is, the more NR is present” in certain types of cells, including cancer cells.

 According to Goun, the study findings show the “importance of having careful investigations” of side effects from supplements in people with different health conditions.